sealldeveloper/incredibox-modding-docs/Tools/Compiler/README.md

 3. This will reformat the APK to a zip for windows, its in the `output` folder.

 ### 3. Source to Webapp Compilation
 This allows your source to work online, with support for all iOS devices!
+You can also use this to re-compile webapps to support iOS, though the success rate may vary...

 1. Run the following command:
 ```